Phase transitions in nonparametric regressions: Introduction

-We want to emphasize that the implications of our results extend to other applications.
-Theoretical analysis of a semiparametric procedure often requires establishing an MISE rate or its sample analogue concerning a first-step nonparametric regression.
-Below are several important examples: \begin{enumerate} \item When applying a 2SLS-type procedure to estimate a triangular system where the first-stage equations linking the endogenous regressors with instruments take the form of (\ref{eq:model}), the MSE of the 2SLS estimator for the parameters of interest in the second-stage (main) equation depends on the MISE of the first-stage estimators. \item When applying the partialling-out type strategy to estimate the parameters of interest in a partially linear model, the first step uses a nonparametric regression to obtain the partial residuals, and the second step uses a least squares procedure or a regularized least squares procedure based on the estimated residuals from the first step.
+The implication of our results extends to other applications.
+Establishing the convergence rate of a semiparametric procedure often requires establishing an MISE rate or its sample analogue concerning a first-step nonparametric regression.
+Below are a couple of examples: \begin{itemize} \item When applying a 2SLS-type procedure to estimate a triangular system where the first-stage equations linking the endogenous regressors with instruments take the form of (\ref{eq:model}), the MSE of the 2SLS estimator for the parameters of interest in the second-stage (main) equation depends on the MISE of the first-stage estimators. \item When applying the partialling-out type strategy to estimate the parameters of interest in a partially linear model, the first step uses a nonparametric regression to obtain the partial residuals, and the second step uses a least squares procedure or a regularized least squares procedure based on the estimated residuals from the first step.
 The MSE of the second step estimator depends on the MISE of the first-step estimator.\footnote{For the partially linear models in Item 2, following derivations similar to those in Zhu (2017) would reveal the dependence.
-For the triangular systems in Item 1, following derivations similar to those in Zhu (2018) would reveal the dependence; in particular, the modifications involve replacing terms like $\left(Z_{ij}\hat{\pi}_{j}-Z_{ij}\pi_{j}^{*}\right)^{2}$ in Zhu (2018) with $\left(\hat{f}\left(Z_{ij}\right)-f\left(Z_{ij}\right)\right)^{2}$, where $j$ is the index of the endogenous variables and $Z_{ij}$ is a instrumental variable for the $j$th endogenous variable. } \item The quality of a normal approximation in finite samples for making inference about a parameter of interest in a partially linear model depends on the sample analogue of the MISE of the first-step nonparametric estimator discussed in Item 2.
-Suppose $\alpha$ is the parameter of interest and $\hat{\alpha}$ is the second step estimator of $\alpha$.
-One would have $\sqrt{n}\left(\hat{\alpha}-\alpha\right)=\textrm{normal random variable }+\textrm{remainder}$, where the sample analogue of the MISE (multiplied by $\sqrt{n}$) of the first-step nonparametric estimator enters ``remainder''. \item When applying a (nonparametric) regression adjustment procedure to estimate an average treatment effect, the MSE of the estimator depends on the MISE of the nonparametric regression estimators. \end{enumerate}
+For the triangular systems in Item 1, following derivations similar to those in Zhu (2018) would reveal the dependence; in particular, the modifications involve replacing terms like $\left(Z_{ij}\hat{\pi}_{j}-Z_{ij}\pi_{j}^{*}\right)^{2}$ in Zhu (2018) with $\left(\hat{f}\left(Z_{ij}\right)-f\left(Z_{ij}\right)\right)^{2}$, where $j$ is the index of the endogenous variables and $Z_{ij}$ is an instrumental variable for the $j$th endogenous variable.} \end{itemize}